-The 2018 World Happiness Report is out.
+The 2018 Global Happiness Policy Report is out.
 This time, the report contains practical solutions for governments and cities interested in boosting wellbeing.

 We were thrilled to be asked to contribute to this report as part of the sub-council on Happy Cities.
 We are proud to say that we were able to infuse the report with real-world examples of people using smart city solutions to boost equity, inclusion and health.